menu

 Osceola is a somewhat small city located in the state of Iowa.
 With a population of 5,568 people and just one neighborhood, Osceola is the 82nd largest community in Iowa.

-Because occupations involving physical labor dominate the local economy, Osceola is generally considered to be a blue-collar town.
-40.23% of the Osceola workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Osceola is a blue-collar town, with 40.23% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Osceola is a city of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Osceola who work in sales jobs (8.64%), food service (8.42%), and teaching (7.43%).

 As is often the case in a small city, Osceola doesn't have a public transportation system that people use for their commute.